Upright Row Close Grip

-- Grasp the bar attachment with a closed, overhand grip.
+- Grasp the EZ bar with a closed, overhand grip.

-- Grip width should be just narrower than shoulder width.
+- Grip width should be just narrower than shoulder width, accommodating to the inner handles of the EZ bar.

-- Facing the pulley, stand straight up with feet in a stable stance and a slight bend in the knees.
+- Stand straight up with feet in a stable stance and slight bend in the knees.

-- Extend arms, keeping a slight bend in elbows, with the bar attachment rested at your upper thighs.
+- Extend arms, keeping a slight bend in elbows, with bar rested at your upper thighs.

 Upward movement/concentric phase: